neefrehman/lzy/README.md

 # lzy.js - The littlest lazy loader
 A teeny lazy loader to make your site more performant, by only loading images as they get near the viewport.
-33 lines of code, 863 bytes of data (460 minified), vanilla javascript only.
+33 lines of code, 863 bytes of data (460 when minified), vanilla javascript only.

 Written by [Adam](https://adamduncandesigns.com) and [Neef](https://neef.co)